|

 of the JMS API.
 Support for these properties is optional.
 The

-String[] ConnectionMetaData.getJMSXPropertyNames method
+String[] ConnectionMetaData.getJMSXPropertyNames

 returns the names of the JMSX properties supported by a connection.